tsoenen/qrest/docs/source/configuration.rst

 authentication
 --------------
-This optional property configures an rest_client.auth.AuthConfig instance.
+This optional property configures an qrest.auth.AuthConfig instance.
 If this property is omitted, no authentication is attempted.
 Basic authentication and CAS authentication are provided.
 BasicAuthentication is provided to be able to use both .netrc as regular usernames and password combinations.
 Each AuthConfig instance has a login() method that allows customization of the credentials.
 For NetrcOrUserPassAuthConfig the module first checks the presence of a .netrc file, and then tries the optional username and password parameters.